-It is very likely to come across statements such as,”Write my term paper for me and include a discussion sections”.
-Then,the big question is,what is the Discussion section of a paper?
+It is likely to come across statements such as,”Write my term paper for me and include a discussion sections”.
+Then, the big question somewhat is the Discussion section of a paper?
 This is a critical section in any scholarly research paper.
 It serves to describe and interpret the significance of the research findings based on what you already clear about the research problem under discussion.

 Arrangement of the introduction in a Research

 A good research paper should have the discussion part divided into at least three parts; all focused on the paper’s theoretical contributions.
 These include; Policy or managerial implications, limitations of the study and suggestion for future research.

 This is the first part or sub-section of your paper’s discussion part.
 It should show the following aspects;

 Explain and clarify the research findings and their significance.
 Tell the reader if your research findings were in line with the initial assumptions or hypothesis.
 Also, tell them if you identified new or unexpected outcomes were of particular significance to your research.
 Here, explain to the audience the new findings and clarify their relevance or new avenues for the future investigation related to your research topic.
 Document negative results and explain to the reader how they emerged.

 • Reference to other Research Work

 Compare and contrast the results of your research to the previous studies related to the topic under discussion.
 Present your discussion in line with other research findings.
 You can incorporate this by checking on the previous research papers you have already mentioned in the ‘literature review’ and ‘results’ sections of the paper.

 The discussion section is where you include your result interpretations of the research work.
 Describe how the findings of your research are related to the more extensive knowledge or concepts on a particular topic issue and explain any correlations and links clear in your data.
 Explain the similarities and/or difference concerning the previous studies that explored similar problems presented in the study.